AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 ## Web version
 The web version is the "standard" way to run iCn3D.
 It hass all the features and can import files from NCBI servers as well as upload local files including collection files.
 Local iCn3D is needed for scripting application and processing data via node.js or python scripts as described below.

+## Collections
+Collections (developed by Digital World Biology) are a way to import and interact with annotated sets of molecular structures in iCn3D. iCn3D support three kinds of collections:
+1. A list of PDB IDs in a json file
+2. A zip compressed directory of gz compressed pdb file
+3. A zip compressed directory of pdb files listed in a json file Additionally, a single pdb, or pdb.gz file can be uploaded and added to a collection.
+Collection json files specify a "collectionTitle", "collectionDescription", and a list of "structures".
+Each structure includes:
+- an id: header-name.pdb, or datbase id
+- a titile: text
+- a

 ## Localized version
 iCn3D can also be run on local computers.
 The code can be optained by running:
 ```bash